iNPUTmice/talks/2019_08_10_-_state_of_the_xmpp_community.md

 #### Sprints

-* 7+ Sprints since May 2018 (Cambridge, Dusseldorf, The Haugue, Lyon, …)
+* 7+ Sprints since May 2018 (Cambridge, Dusseldorf, The Hague, Lyon, …)
 * Independently organized
 * SCAM provides: How to + publicity